OpenMBIR/OpenMBIR-TEM/README.md

 # OpenMBIR #

-This package contains source codes to reconstruct STEM HAADF tomographic data using the Model Based Iterative Reconstruction Method.
+This package contains source codes to reconstruct STEM HAADF and BrightField tomographic data using the Model Based Iterative Reconstruction (MBIR) Method.
 The source codes are open source under a BSD License.
 See the License.txt file for more information.

 ## Dependencies ##